 Even if a question is not particularly challenging or complex on the surface, take care with your answer.
 In general, being honest is the best strategy, but be careful with how you respond to this question.
 With your answer, do your best to express your enthusiasm for the employer and the job.

-As much as possible, avoid fibbing, and once you have answered the question, stop talking.
+As much as possible, avoid fibbing.
+Once you have answered the question, stop talking.
 Then, ask a question of your own, if you have one that is related, or wait for a follow on from the interviewer.

-Employee referrals are the quickest method to get hired.
+Employee referrals are the quickest and most efficient way to get hired.
 Employers prefer job candidates who have been referred by an employee because, typically, referred candidates become "good hires" They do their job well, stay in the job longer than average, and refer other good job candidates.

 According to Dr. John Sullivan, who has researched the process extensively, your chances of being hired increase 300% if you are referred by an employee.
 So, be sure to tell them you were referred in accordance with the rules of the employer's program (who can refer you, when, and how).